 AngularChat

-The code has not changed that much but there are several improvements over the old codebase.
-I have noticed that in some cases even though the application functioned correctly the actual functionality that was in place was broken.
-(You know the popular meme: "My code doesn't work, I don't know why.
-My code works, I don't know why.")
+The code hasn’t changed drastically, but several things have been tightened up.
+I spotted cases where the application functioned correctly but the underlying logic was actually broken.
+(You know the meme: “My code doesn’t work, I don’t know why.
+My code works, I don’t know why.”)

 var express = require('express'),